Union Station (Ogden, Utah): The need for a "Junction City"

 While the need for a junction point was clear, the need for a common — or "union" — station shared by both railroads did not emerge until several years later, meaning that each railroad maintained separate station buildings for a time.
 The first permanent station building in Ogden had been previously completed in November 1869 by the UP.
 It was a two-story wooden frame building on a mud flat on the banks of the Weber River.
 After the deal to make Ogden the junction city was struck in 1874, this building was selected for use as a common terminal between the two railroads.
 In addition to the UP and CP, this station also became the terminal for the Utah Central Railroad that connected with the territorial capital of Salt Lake City to the south, the Utah and Northern Railway which ran into the northern regions of the territory (present-day Idaho), and the Rio Grande Western (RGW) railroad which ran farther to the south before connecting across the mountains to Colorado.
-This quickly established Ogden as the major transit hub for all of the intermountain west, as travelers coming from the east or west coast could now transfer to trains that would take them to most other populated areas throughout the region.
-Ogden - and Utah in general - would eventually earn the nickname "Crossroads of the West" for this very reason.
+This quickly established Ogden as the major transit hub for all of the Intermountain West, as travelers coming from the East or West Coasts could now transfer to trains that would take them to most other populated areas throughout the region.
+Ogden — and Utah in general — would eventually earn the nickname "Crossroads of the West" for this very reason.